Acoustic location: Active / passive locators

 Active locators have some sort of signal generation device, in addition to a listening device.
 The two devices do not have to be located together.

 Sonar

-SONAR or sonar (sound navigation and ranging) is a technique that uses sound propagation under water (or occasionally in air) to navigate, communicate or to detect other vessels.
+Sonar (sound navigation and ranging) is a technique that uses sound propagation under water (or occasionally in air) to navigate, communicate or to detect other vessels.
 There are two kinds of sonar – active and passive.
 A single active sonar can localize in range and bearing as well as measuring radial speed.
 However, a single passive sonar can only localize in bearing directly, though Target Motion Analysis can be used to localize in range, given time.
 Multiple passive sonars can be used for range localization by triangulation or correlation, directly.

 Biological echo location

 Dolphins, whales and bats use echolocation to detect prey and avoid obstacles.

 Time-of-arrival localization

 Having speakers/ultrasonic transmitters emitting sound at known positions and time, the position of a target equipped with a microphone/ultrasonic receiver can be estimated based on the time of arrival of the sound.
 The accuracy is usually poor under non-line-of-sight conditions, where there are blockages in between the transmitters and the receivers.